numixproject/numix-labs/README.md

 Introduction
 ============
 This is an installer for the Numix icon themes, designed to fix the problems of hardcoded icons.
-It was originally developed (poorly) in Python but this is an experimental fork of the one Faenza uses written in Bash.
+Icon themes up to date as of the 29th of March 2014.

 Installation